internet-identity-labs/NFID-SDK/docs/CONTRIBUTING.md

 ## Getting started

-To navigate our codebase with confidence, see [the introduction to working in the docs repository](/contributing/working-in-docs-repository.md) :confetti_ball:.
-For more information on how we write our markdown files, see [the GitHub Markdown reference](contributing/content-markup-reference.md).
+To navigate our codebase with confidence, see [Github's introduction to working in their docs repository](https://github.com/github/docs/tree/main/contributing/working-in-docs-repository.md) :confetti_ball:.
+For more information on how we write our markdown files, see [the GitHub Markdown reference](https://github.com/github/docs/tree/main/contributing/content-markup-reference.md).

-Check to see what [types of contributions](/contributing/types-of-contributions.md) we accept before making changes.
+For now, we'll mirror Github's [types of contributions](https://github.com/github/docs/tree/main/contributing/types-of-contributions.md) on types of changes we think we accept, though subject to change.
 Some of them don't even require writing a single line of code :sparkles:.

 ### Issues

 #### Create a new issue

 If you spot a problem with the docs, [search if an issue already exists](https://docs.github.com/en/github/searching-for-information-on-github/searching-on-github/searching-issues-and-pull-requests#search-by-the-title-body-or-comments).
-If a related issue doesn't exist, you can open a new issue using a relevant [issue form](https://github.com/github/docs/issues/new/choose).
+If a related issue doesn't exist, you can open a new issue using a relevant [issue form](https://github.com/InternetIdentityLabs/react-ic-ii-auth/issues/new/choose).

 #### Solve an issue

-Scan through our [existing issues](https://github.com/github/docs/issues) to find one that interests you.
+Scan through our [existing issues](https://github.com/InternetIdentityLabs/react-ic-ii-auth/docs/issues) to find one that interests you.
 You can narrow down the search using `labels` as filters.
-See [Labels](/contributing/how-to-use-labels.md) for more information.
+See [Labels](https://github.com/github/docs/blob/main/contributing/how-to-use-labels.md) for more information.
 As a general rule, we don’t assign issues to anyone.
 If you find an issue to work on, you are welcome to open a PR with a fix.

 ### Make Changes